diffusion-tractography/diffusion-tractography.github.io/_sources/pages/advanced_tractography/preprocessing.md

 ---

 ## Converting to MRtrix3 Format
-To begin with, we need to get the data in MRtrix3 format (.mif) so we can use the denoising tools.
-So in the advanced_tractography folder we have our fibrecup.nii.gz and our gradient file (which contains the bvecs and bvals), the question is how do we put them all into one file which MRtrix3 can use.
-We are able to do this using mrconvert:
+To begin with, we need to get the data in MRtrix3 format (.mif) so we can use their tools.
+So in the advanced_tractography folder we have our fibrecup.nii.gz, bvec and bval files.
+So far we've been working with grad.txt which contains both bvec (columns 1-3) and bvals (column 4).
+You may encounter them separated which is known as the fsl format so its good to know how to handle this.
+We are able to add all these files together with the following command:

 ```shell
 mrconvert fibrecup.nii.gz -fslgrad bvecs bvals fibrecup.mif
 ```
-The above command tells our terminal to use MRtrix3 mrconvert command to take our fibrecup.nii.gz, import the gradient file, and output them in MRtrix3 format .mif. the MIF format contains the bvecs and bvals in the header information, which means less can go wrong!
+The above command tells our terminal to use MRtrix3 mrconvert command to take our fibrecup.nii.gz, import the fsl style gradients bvecs and bvals, and output them in MRtrix3 format .mif. the MIF format contains the bvecs and bvals in the header information, which means less can go wrong!

 ---
 ## Viewing our Image